akolodka/tlbRegistration/README.md

-# VBA Subroutines for Registering C# DLLs Without Admin Rights
+# How to Register C# DLLs Without Administrator Privileges Using Excel VBA

-When you create custom class libraries in C# and want to use them in VBA, you must register them using `regasm.exe`.
 Unlike native C++ DLLs, you cannot simply add a direct file reference in the VBA editor.
+When you create custom class libraries in C# and want to use them in Excel, you must register them using `regasm.exe`.

 The main caveat is that running `regasm.exe` from the command line typically requires administrator privileges.

-These subroutines provide a workaround to register and unregister DLLs using only standard user permissions.
+This repository provides a workaround to register and unregister C# DLLs without requiring elevated access.

 ## Registration
 1. Copy the contents of `Register.txt` into any module in your VBA project.